CDCgov/SARS-CoV-2_Sequencing/README.md

 ### 1. CDC NCIRD/DVD Bioinformatics SOPs
 This section describes the basic bioinformatic workflow that the Viral Discovery laboratory in NCIRD, and other teams at CDC use for quality assessment, assembly and comparison of coronavirus sequences.
 IRMA, the Iterative Refinement Meta-Assembler developed by CDC's Influenza Division for routine influenza surveillance, has recently been updated to support both ebolavirus and coronavirus assembly tasks.
 While IRMA isn't used for all SARS-CoV-2 assemblies at CDC, it is a powerful tool for complex or problematic samples and datasets.
 - [IRMA: Iterative Refinement Meta-Assembler](https://wonder.cdc.gov/amd/flu/irma) is available here.
-- CLCbio ([Jonathan Jacobs](mailto:jonathan.jacobs@qiagen.com)) has released workflows for the NCIRD/DVD protocols on [Illumina](./files/clc/CDC.Illumina.NEBNext.SARSCOV2.CLC.Workflow.v0.2.zip) and [Nanopore](./files/clc/CDC.Nanopore.Amplicon.SARSCOV2.Protocol.CLC.Worklow.v0.1.zip)
+- CLCbio ([Jonathan Jacobs](mailto:jonathan.jacobs@qiagen.com)) has released workflows for the NCIRD/DVD protocols on [Illumina](./files/clc/CDC.Illumina.NEBNext.SARSCOV2.CLC.Workflow.v0.2.zip) and [Nanopore](./files/clc/CDC.Nanopore.Amplicon.SARSCOV2.Protocol.CLC.Worklow.v0.2.zip).
+Older versions available [here](./files/clc/).

 ### 2. CLCbio Genomics Workbench
 QIAGEN has released example workflows and tutorials for analyzing Illumina and Oxford Nanopore SARS-CoV-2 sequence data using CLC Genomics Workbench v20.0.3.
 Note - these workflows are "Research Use Only" (RUO), and may need to modified to fit upstream protocols.
 Free temporary licenses for CLC GWB and IPA are available, as well as a series of webinars and tutorials are available to familiarize users with the workflows.
 [Jonathan Jacobs](mailto:jonathan.jacobs@qiagen.com) and [Leif Schauser](mailto:leif.schauser@qiagen.com) are available for user support and specific questions.